NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 - **Intuitive scaling:** Cosmic and industrial energy use become comparable.
 - **Physics:** Mass and energy are interchangeable **\(E = mc^2\)**.
     - Or just **\(E = m\)** in our case since we are using naural units
-    - Which is actually the fundenebtal insight of relativity, that mass and energy are the same thing, time and distance are the same units of measure.
+    - Which is actually the fundemental insight of relativity, that mass and energy are the same thing, time and distance are the same units of measure.
 Not equilvent, the same with *'restrictions'*

 People have said;
 > "A loaf of bread converted entirely to energy could power the Earth for a day."